bufbuild-ru/docs/docs/protovalidate/index.md

 ## Motivations

 Even in a traditional monolith — a simple API with a browser-based frontend — validation logic is commonly repeated on the client and server.
-As monoliths are decomposed into microservices, publishers, consumers, and data pipelines, each passing messages to and from one another, it's increasingly difficult to ensure validation logic remains consistent.For example, a request to rebook a hypothetical canceled flight reservation may:
+As monoliths are decomposed into microservices, publishers, consumers, and data pipelines, each passing messages to and from one another, it's increasingly difficult to ensure validation logic remains consistent.

+For example, a request to rebook a hypothetical canceled flight reservation may:

 1. Originate from a mobile application.
 2. Be received by a monolithic API.
 3. Be placed in a queue for processing by a microservice.
 4. Have its results distributed through multiple streaming data pipelines.

 Traditionally, developers validate input at each step in this process: is the passenger locator for the flight a five-character alphanumeric string?
-Is the departure time within a given time window?Inevitably, validation inconsistencies cause hard-to-trace errors:
+Is the departure time within a given time window?

+Inevitably, validation inconsistencies cause hard-to-trace errors:

 - One language's validation framework may consider a space character an empty string; another might not.
 - Inclusion inconsistencies — "less than" vs. "less than or equals" — create hard-to-recreate, intermittent errors.